Akash-1026/reward-points-system/README.md

 Note: Generally the project starts at localhost:8080  but in case it does not, go to your console and see last second line it will show the port at which your porject is running.

 Step 3: Testing the project
 * To check the end point services [Swagger UI](http://localhost:8080/swagger-ui/).
-Go to fetch-rewards-controller
+Go to fetch-rewards-controller and test all the API's.